phanumat/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-lan-connected-device-types/building-the-device-type.rst

 It is when an instance of a ``HubAction`` is returned from a command method that it becomes useful.

-When a command method of your Device Handler returns an instance of a ``HubAction``, the SmartThings platform will use the request information within it to actually perform the request.
+When a command method of your Device Handler returns an instance of a ``HubAction``, the PEA HiVE platform will use the request information within it to actually perform the request.
 It will then call the device-handler's ``parse`` method with any response data.

 Herein lies an important point - *if your HubAction instance is not returned from your command method, no request will be made.* It will just be an object allocating system memory.
 Not very useful.